CalcChief

 Debt-Free Faster: Tips

-• Avalanche method saves the most money mathematically; Snowball is better if you need psychological wins to stay motivated.
+• Avalanche saves the most money; Snowball is better if you need motivation — both beat paying minimums only.

-• Even $50–$100 extra per month dramatically cuts payoff time and interest on high-rate debt.
+• Even $50–$100 extra per month dramatically cuts payoff time and total interest on high-rate credit card debt.

-• Build a small emergency fund ($1,000) before aggressively paying off debt — otherwise emergencies go back on the credit card.
+• Build a $1,000 emergency fund before aggressively paying debt — otherwise emergencies go right back on the credit card.

 Frequently Asked Questions